mess42/pyrate/README.md

 Pyrate in the public
 ---

-- In a class project https://github.com/teaghan/ML_with_Pyrate
+- In a class project where pyrate is used to train a neural network for imaging of an optical system: https://github.com/teaghan/ML_with_Pyrate
 - In a paper about optimization algorithms in optics [Open-source optimization algorithms for optical design](https://www.sciencedirect.com/science/article/pii/S0030402618315821) (behind a pay-wall, only mentioned)
+- In another class project where pyrate is used to provide an optimizer frontend to test several optimization strategies for optical systems https://github.com/LeErnst/ProjectCSE

 Testing
 ---